Download ReportDownload Report PDF (3,108.83 KB)

 - Profiles provide additional details about each of the measures included in the compendium, including sample scores and notes about task or survey administration and how the measure has been used in prior research

-To identify measures for inclusion, we conducted a literature review of studies of executive function and self-regulation, focusing on the early childhood period but also including research across the life span (see more about project methodology in the EF Mapping Project Report).
+To identify measures for inclusion, we conducted a literature review of studies of executive function and self-regulation, focusing on the early childhood period but also including research across the life span (see more about project methodology in the EF Mapping Project Report (PDF)).
 We coded each measure for the four features of the EF Mapping Project Framework: Skill Complexity, Developmental Stage, Developmental Domain, and Measurement Strategy.
 We compiled additional information for each measure by searching peer-reviewed journal articles for details such as task description, number of trials, task scoring, sample scores, use in research, and psychometric properties.

 Researchers and stakeholders in early childhood can use this Compendium as a resource to clarify important distinctions in the broad literature on EF and other regulation-related skills.
 The tools provided in this Compendium can be used to identify measures that are appropriate for the age, setting, and objectives of specific child assessment and program evaluation efforts.